parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 > Measurement"][kelvin-right]

 First, Kelvin was writing about electrical phenomena.
 Electrons don't change their behavior if we quantify it with numbers.
-People do (as I will show below).
+People do.
+When deploying a metric, have we accounted for how it will change behavior?
 Second, Kelvin did not say there is *no* knowledge without numbers, but that numerical measurement brings *more* knowledge.
-Of course, the measurement has a cost, and the assumption is that the extra knowledge is always more valuable than the cost.
+Measurement has a cost.
+Is the extra knowledge always more valuable than the cost?
 In human systems, this may not be true.

 **"What gets measured, gets managed."**